borissedlak/workload/Readme.md

 ### Only for Thesis

-- [ ] present formula for max time that a sfu can take to ensure stream in same fps.
-Interesting for later!</span>
+- [ ] Present formula for max time that a sfu can take to ensure stream in same fps.
+Interesting for later!
+- [ ] After implementing all triggers and transformations, provide stats on their performance, also related to params
+- [ ] Describe how and when images are encoded, have a little look at the codecs that are supported by WebRTC

 #### Not important anymore?